10marianosikJoz/Car-rental/README.md

         then: 'I can see it will cost me 1200 EURO for BMW X5 and 500 EURO for Toyota Corolla'

         when: 'I post to /rent with both cars for 3 days'
-        then: 'I have rented both vehicles'
+        then: 'I have rented both cars'

         when: 'I go to /rentals'
         then: 'I see both cars are currently rented'